GTMStack

 Common causes in B2B:

-- HTTP → HTTPS redirect chains (HTTP → HTTPS with www → HTTPS without www)
+• HTTP to HTTPS redirect chains (HTTP to HTTPS with www to HTTPS without www)

-- Old URL → migrated URL → re-migrated URL after a second site redesign
+• Old URL to migrated URL to re-migrated URL after a second site redesign

 Fix: Audit redirects monthly.
 Update all internal links to point to the final destination URL, not the redirect source.
 Collapse redirect chains so every redirect is a single hop to the final URL.

-Redirect loops (A → B → A) are worse — they make the page completely inaccessible.
+Redirect loops (A redirects to B redirects back to A) are worse.
+They make the page completely inaccessible.
 They typically happen during migrations when redirect rules conflict.
 Test all redirects after any URL structure change.

 Monitoring and Alerting